 As part of your course you will write, produce, direct and edit content that you have taken part in creating.
-Group production projects you will work on are paid for by the school.
 The following guidance relates to your final projects.

 You will receive free hire of our production kit, and production advice on finding locations and getting permits to shoot in public places.
 You will also receive advice on finding actors cost effectively.
 You will however need to budget some extra funds to cover various production costs such as the provision of transport for kit, paying actors the equity minimum wage if you choose to use them, expense money for travel costs and to ensure you have food and drinks on set for your cast and crew whilst shooting.